 Tax Incentives, Cost Advantages, and Efficient Taxation Policies

-- 0% VAT for exported goods, non-tariff areas, and export processing enterprises.
+- 0% for exported goods, non‑tariff areas, and export processing enterprises (EPEs)

-- 5% VAT for essential goods like foodstuffs, medical products, and agriculture.
+- 5% for essential goods like foodstuffs, medical products, and agriculture

-- Standard 10% VAT for other manufacturing activities.
+- Standard 10% for other manufacturing activities (with 8% temporary reduction until year‑end 2026)

 These efficient taxation policies and cost advantages, coupled with the country’s efforts to foster a business‑friendly environment, strengthen Vietnam’s position as a competitive manufacturing hub in the region.